Hannoband - Window Installation and Sealing In One Process.

 At Small Planet Supply, we've tried many expanding foam tapes and found this one to be the best.

 With Hannoband we found longer working time and better blower door tests due to the multiple glue joints that create multiple air barriers across the width of a single piece of tape.
-Tapes without these glue joints can expand too fast on hot days, leaving you little time to get a large 300 lb window into the opening.
-The glue joint slows the expansion of the foam giving you substantially more time to position the window and get it right.
+Tapes without these glue joints can expand too fast on hot days, leaving you little time to get a large 300 pound window into the opening.
+The glue joint slows the expansion of the foam, giving you substantially more time to position the window and get it right.

 It's all about the compression: Since the foam is depending on staying compressed to provide a seal in the gap, it's important to choose the right sized tape.
-We stock the three basic thickness to fit most window applications: Narrow gaps between 3/32" and 3/8" can be sealed with the 3E 64/4-9mm tape.
+We stock the three basic thicknesses to fit most window applications: Narrow gaps between 3/32" and 3/8" can be sealed with the 3E 64/4-9mm tape.
 For standard 1/2" gaps, the 3E 64/6-15 will seal gaps between 1/4" to 5/8".
 For the larger gaps, the 3E 74/10-20 will seal gaps from 3/8" to 3/4".
 Since things on site are often unpredictable, you can stack tapes together to reach larger sizes: A stack of 3E 64/6-15 on top of each other will seal a 1" to 1-1/4" gap at a window head if needed.

 To help with with leaving room at sills for setting blocks, we stock the same 3E 64/6-15 tape in a narrow width: 3E UA 30/6-15.
 The 1-1/8" width can be set forward of the setting block.